cosmos/governance/state_of_cosmos_governance_2021.md

 ### Flexibility through On-chain Proposal Types

 The existing on-chain governance provides just enough standardization to provide flexibility.
 Sunny Aggarwal [uses the analogy](https://blog.cosmos.network/deep-dive-how-will-ibc-create-value-for-the-cosmos-hub-eedefb83c7a0) that IBC as a form of standardization allows for "economic integration without political integration."
 Each blockchain in the Cosmos ecosystem can be tailored to a specific application or use case, as opposed to building everything on top of a general purpose chain (and as a result without a Turing complete virtual machine like Ethereum's, for example).
-This approach provides flexibility through allowing stakeholder to vote on live parameter changes.
+This approach provides flexibility through allowing stakeholders to vote on live parameter changes.
 In addition, Cosmos ecosystem ecosystem teams are working on smart contract functionality.
 For example, the CosmWasm team have explored [permissioned smart contracts](https://medium.com/cosmwasm/cosmwasm-launches-its-permissioned-testnet-gaiaflex-e32635232026), where on-chain governance is required to approve instantiation of smart contracts.

 ### Emphasis on Self-governance and Sovereignty